Chapter 13 Analyzing the multifactor experiment

 ## <dbl> <dbl> <dbl> <dbl> <dbl> <dbl> <dbl>

-We are seeing a few outliers for some of the boxplots, suggesting that there are other factors driving bias.
+The apparent outliers (long tails) for some of the boxplots suggest that the other factors (cluster size and number of clusters) also relate to degree of bias.
 We could try bundling along different aspects to see:

 ggplot( sres, aes( as.factor(n_bar), bias, col=method, group=paste0(n_bar,method) ) ) +